 The 12-volt batteries have been selected to provide optimum performance for engine starting, and house and electronics loads.
-There are two, group 31, lead acid batteries.
+There are three, Group 31, lead acid batteries; one for the starboard engine, one for the port engine, and a house battery.
 These batteries require similar maintenance to automobile batteries.
 The batteries are located in the aft bilge.
-A circuit breaker on the engine protects the engine ignition systems and gauges.
+A circuit breaker on each engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information on the circuit breakers installed on your engines.